joel-rojas/twitter-ui-posts/README.md

 * Create an abstraction layer which splits and comunicates UI components and state data in a single Angular service.
 * Refactor app to implement folder-by-feature principle of Angular folder structure.
+* Implement custom Typescript namespaces to group and load integrated interfaces in a ordered manner.
 * It is possible to build different Angular Modules but it could be optional.
 * Split UI style themes into their own files and include them into the main style file.
 * Implement unit testing either on UI components, services or state management files.